Lips of Blood (1975) - full transcript

 to their horrible fate.

-Then, one day,
+Then, one day

-I plucked up enough courage
+I plucked up enough courage,

-and I tried to kill her.
+and I tried to kill her

-I drove a stake through her heart.
+I drove a stake into her heart.

 But I had to sever her head

-from her body,
+from her body

-and I wasn't brave enough to do that.
+and I wasn't brave enough

-So I entombed her in these ruins.
+So I entombed her in these ruins,

 Locked away for eternity.